Markoccini/toolkit/README.md

 # Toolkit
-A website with multiple subservices as java/spring-boot practice, currently only including parts of a Poll System
+Small Project for the sake of learning Java & Spring-Boot A website with multiple subservices as java/spring-boot practice, currently only including parts of a Poll System

 # Goals:
-- [ ] Fully Implement Backend for Polls and Choices, maybe statistics for the votes of each Choice
+- [x] Fully Implement Backend for Polls and Choices, maybe statistics for the votes of each Choice
-- [ ] Proper Exception Handling
+- [ ] Fleshed out Exception Handling
-- [ ] Communicating with an external API (Currency Exchance)
+- [ ] Communicating with an external API?
+(Currency Exchange)
 - [ ] Build a Frontend using Vue.js, Vite & Tailwind CSS
 - [ ] Maybe a Login?
 # Useful commands